thindil/nimalyzer/doc/configuration.rst

     check not trystatements empty
     explanation Except branches with names of exceptions made code more readable.
 It also prevents problems when the checked code will start propagating new exceptions.

+    check not objects publicfields
+    explanation Each object's declaration should define also getters and setters for its fields.
+It made maintaining the code easier, when the type will be upgraded or required to use in multithread environment.

 Search rules
 ------------